Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Density of Hyperbolicity

 Set

-then $\rho$ is real-analytic, and we can apply Theorem \ref{thm:lojasiewicz} to $U$ and $\nu := 0$.
+then $\rho$ is real-analytic, and we can apply Theorem \ref{thm:lojasiewicz} to $U$, $\rho$, $x_1:=f_1$, $x_2 := f_2$ and $\nu = 0$.
 We obtain an $(n-1)$-dimensional analytic submanifold $N$ of $M$, contained in $U$, such that all maps $f\in N$ satisfy $\rho(f)=0$; i.e., they satisfy a critical relation of the desired form which is non-persistent in $M$, but persistent in $N$.

-Applying the induction hypothesis, we find a map $f\in N$ which satisfies $n-2$ critical relations which are non-persistent in $N$, and hence $n-1$ critical relations which are non-persistent in $M$, as desired. \end{proof}
+Applying the induction hypothesis, we find a map $f\in N$ that satisfies $n-1$ critical relations which are non-persistent in $N$, and hence $n$ critical relations which are non-persistent in $M$, as desired. \end{proof}

 Recall that $L_I(f)$ is the set of points $z\in J(f)\setminus (J_r(f)\cup I(f))$ whose orbits accumulate on escaping singular orbits under iteration.
 The following theorem shows density of hyperbolicity provided this set does not support invariant line fields.
-As we saw in Theorem~\ref{thm:nolinefieldsLI}, the latter is always the case if $f$ satisfies the sector condition.

-\begin{thm}[Density of hyperbolicity follows from absence of line fields on $L_I(f)$] Let $f_0\in\SR$.
-Let $U\subset\MfRt$ be open with the property that no $f\in U$ has an invariant line field on the set $L_I(f)$.
+\begin{thm}[Density of hyperbolicity when $L_I$ has no invariant line fields] Let $f\in\SR$.
+Let $U\subset\MfRt$ be open with the property that no $g\in U$ has an invariant line field on the set $L_I(g)$.